alexgibs/cfn-annex/README.md

         string: ab-c--def-g-
         delimiter: '-'

-  # The response can be accessed via the Fn::GetAtt function:
+  # The response can be accessed via the Fn::GetAtt function.
+  # Returns '['ab','c','','def','g','']:

-  !GetAtt Split.response # would return '['ab','c','','def','g','']
+  !GetAtt Split.response
   ```

   [⬆ back to top](#table-of-contents)